Society for the Study of Peace, Conflict, and Violence

 APA Division 48

-The conference will be held on the campus of the University of Notre Dame on March 9-11, 2018, sponsored by APA Division 48 and the Kroc Institute for International Peace Studies.
+The conference will welcome an international audience to the campus of the University of Notre Dame on March 9-11, 2018, sponsored by APA Division 48 and the Kroc Institute for International Peace Studies.

 Join us? -- DIVISION 48 MEMBERSHIP ADMISSION "TEST"

 - Do you want to apply your expertise in your specialty of psychology to promoting peace?

 - Are you a student, professor, practitioner, or ally of peace psychology?